tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/get-pns-feedback.md

 The returned URL can then be used to navigate the container and fetch the contents using the [Azure Storage Services REST API](https://msdn.microsoft.com/library/azure/dd179355.aspx)

-The following shows example PNS feedback which indicates WNS expired channels associated with two different notification message Ids:
+The following shows example PNS feedback, which indicates WNS expired channels associated with two different notification message Ids:

     <EnumerationResults ServiceEndpoint="---Removed---" ContainerName="00000000002001061088">
       <Blobs>